rkincaid/rc2014-misc/sc114/README.md

 where test.txt can be any text file you'd like to see transferred.
 You should also be able to pip to PRN: and LST: with the same effect.

 You can use stat to see the current assignments and also override my default IOBYTE settings.
+Note that I did my best to implement IOBYte appropriately, but I am unable to test it fully since the current CBIOS allows for a second ACIA port which I do not have.
 If you would prefer a different default setup, you can edit CBIOS_ACIA_CF64_CF128_wBB_.asm.
 The line that sets the default IOBYTE is near the very end of the file.

+Note that the printproxy.py program passes the serial port unchanged to the default lpr printer on your unix-based system.
+Therefore, if you can configure wordstar for a compatible system on your network and/or host computer, you can print formatted text (i.e. bold, italic, various font sizes, etc.) I've been successful using the HP LaserJet driver to print to a compatible Brother laser printer.

+Good luck!
+I hope you find this useful for your SC114.